Caroleans: Units and formations

 A cavalry regiment consisted of roughly 800 men with 1000 horses among them, divided into four squadrons of 200 men each.
 The squadron was the tactical unit of the cavalry and consisted of two companies of 100 men each.
-The Swedish heavy cavalryman was equipped with a rapier almost one metre long (primarily for thrusting and secondarily for slashing), a carbine, two pistols, and a cuirass.
-Each dragoon was equipped with a rapier, musket (with bayonet), and two pistols.

 The Drabant Corps was a special unit made up of approximately 150 men under the personal command of King Charles XII, of which he was captain.
 To become a private in the corps, one had to attain the rank of captain in the regular army.
 The corps second in command was a colonel with the title of Kaptenlöjtnant (Lieutenant-Captain).
 This corps fought to the bitter end, and some of its veterans carried Charles XII's coffin to Stockholm for burial in 1719.

 Certain irregular units were also used, most notably the Vlachs cavalry.
 However, these were not suited for combat, but only reconnaissance and to chase routed enemies.